Black-Capped Chickadee: Small Bird With Big Personality

 The birds raise one, rarely two, broods each season.

-If placing birdhouses for Black-capped Chickadees you'll need to keep the houses a minimum of 80 feet apart.
+If placing multiple bird houses for Black-capped Chickadees to nest inside, you'll need to keep them a minimum of 80 feet apart.

 I've had two different pairs nesting within 100 feet of each other without any problems.
 Of course, the experts suggest over 300 feet for best results.